UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 NYMEX Market Price + Retail Price Adjustment = Your Monthly SCO Rate

-Because the NYMEX price fluctuates based on global supply and weather (demand is higher in winter), your SCO rate will rise and fall in sync with the market.
-This is the definition of a variable rate, and it stands in contrast to fixed-rate plans where the supplier absorbs the risk of market volatility.
+Because the NYMEX price fluctuates based on global supply and weather (demand naturally surges in winter), your SCO rate will rise and fall in sync with the market.
+This is the definition of a variable rate, and it stands in stark contrast to fixed-rate plans where the supplier absorbs the risk of market volatility on your behalf.

-In Ohio, the Retail Price Adjustment is typically set through an annual auction process.
-This means the “service fee” portion of your rate stays relatively stable, while the “commodity” portion (NYMEX) does the moving.
+Because the Retail Price Adjustment is set through an annual auction process, the “service fee” portion of your rate stays relatively stable for the entire year, while the “commodity” portion (NYMEX) does all the moving from month to month.

-Standard Choice Offer vs. Retail Choice: Which Is Better?
+Standard Choice Offer vs. Retail Choice vs. Government Aggregation

 A man at a crossroads deciding between Standard Choice (SCO) with variable rates and Retail Choice with fixed rates and eco options.